Pimm's - A deliciously refreshing summer adult beverage.

-I LOVE, LOVE Pimm’s.
-I’m very fortunate that the first time I had one was actually in London, England.
-What an amazing city.
-The history, the people, the architecture, the parks and, the Pimm’s.
+This is my favorite summer cocktail because it's easy to make, refreshing, and also looks pretty with the traditional garnishes!
+I'm very fortunate that the first time I had this deliciously garnished beverage was in London, England.
+What a fantastic city.
+The history, the people, the architecture, the parks, and, the Pimm's.

-The English do have their rules about this beverage.
-Only in the summer.
-A girlfriend and I went to visit London last year in early May and there was no Pimm’s yet.
-It was too early and wasn’t truly summer enough : (.
+The English have rules about this beverage, only in the summer.
+A girlfriend and I visited London last year in early May and there was no Pimm's yet.
+It was too early and wasn't truly summer enough.

-My first Pimm’s was at The Globe Theatre.
+My first Pimm's was at The Globe Theatre.
 As in Shakespeare!
 A little tidbit about me.
 I love Shakespeare.
 Shakespeare and I share the same birthday.
-It’s in April.
-Obviously, not the same year.
+It's in April.
+Not the same year.

 Here are a couple of pictures of The Globe.
-It’s a replica of the original theatre.
-The location is close to where Shakespeare originally performed, but the replica was moved a little.
-The Thames River now flows over the exact location where The Globe was originally located.
+It's a replica of the original theatre.
+The location is close to Shakespeare's original performance, but the replica was moved a little.
+The Thames River now flows over where The Globe was originally located.

 Below is the inside.

-So, it was during an intermission of Shakespeare’s Taming of the Shrew that I had the wonderfully refreshing summer beverage known as Pimm’s.
-Where I was chatting with a Globe Theatre guide who shared the ingredients and the customs and traditions of this refreshing beverage.
+So, during an intermission of Shakespeare's Taming of the Shrew, I had the wonderfully refreshing summer beverage known as Pimm's.
+I was chatting with a Globe Theatre guide who shared the ingredients and the customs and traditions of this refreshing beverage.

 I need to share with all of you that I truly thought everyone we met in London and the London area was very warm and friendly.
 None of that English coolness that I had heard of and expected.
 Everyone was always helpful, interesting and proud of the history of their amazing city.
 And, I've been there twice!
 My one piece of advice.
 If you look and act friendly, it will be reciprocated.
 And I think that applies to everywhere you are and everything you do.

-First you need to obtain yourself a bottle of Pimm’s.
-We actually have a big liquor store near us that carries it (Milwaukee area friends, it is carried at Discount Liquor).
+First, you need to obtain a bottle of Pimm's.
+We have a big liquor store near us that carries it (Milwaukee area friends, it is carried at Discount Liquor).

 Ice (absolutely necessary!)